On Brolin's theorem over the quaternions: A quaternionic Brolin's theorem: the one slice preserving case

 Obviously, if the polynomial has real coefficients from the above formula we obtain $(\mathcal{P}^{n}_{I})^{2}=(\mathcal{P}^{n}_{I})^s$.
 Moreover, we can remark that in general the $g_n$ does not follow any iteration relation, i.e.

 We know over the complex that if $q \in \mathbb{C}_I$ is a root of $\mathcal{P}_I(q) $ then $q^c \in \mathbb{C}_I$ is a root of $\mathcal{P}_I^c(q)$.
 This means that both $q$ and $q^c$ are roots of $g_n$. \begin{lemma} Let $\mathcal{H}_I$ be a polynomial with all coefficients in the slice $\mathbb{C}_I$ and X a closed set in $ \mathbb{R}$ with positive equilibrium measure then all coefficients of $\mathcal{H}_I$ have to be real. \end{lemma} \begin{proof} Since the support of the measure is the Julia set we have that it is contained in a finite union of iterations of the set $X$.
 In particular if $X$ is a smooth path in $\mathbb{R}$ then the Julia set is contained in a finite union of smooth paths.
 So the hypotheses of \cite[Theorem 5, chapter 5]{S} are satisfied, thus we obtain that the polynomial is conjugate to $z^d$ or to the Chebyshev polynomials.
-Hence $\mathcal{H}_I$ has real coefficients. \end{proof} Denoting $ \mathcal{E}'_I$ the exceptional set of $g_n$ restricted to $ \mathbb{C}_I$ we have the Brolin's theorem for the one slice preserving case.
+Hence $\mathcal{H}_I$ has real coefficients. \end{proof} Denoting $ \mathcal{E}'_I$ the exceptional set of $g_n:=(\mathcal{P}^{n}_{I})^{s}$ restricted to $ \mathbb{C}_I$, which cardinality is less or equal than two, in the sense that we can have at most two among points and spheres.
+Now we can prove the Brolin's theorem for the one slice preserving case.